az-digital/arizona-bootstrap/site/docs/0.0/getting-started/introduction.md

 ---
 layout: docs
 title: Introduction
-description: Get started with Arizona Bootstrap, the University of Arizona's theme for Bootstrap, with the UA Digital CDN and a template starter page.
+description: Get started with Arizona Bootstrap, the University of Arizona's theme for Bootstrap, with the Arizona Digital CDN and a template starter page.
 group: getting-started
 redirect_from:
   - "/docs/"
-  - "/docs/4.3/"
+  - "/docs/0.0/"
-  - "/docs/4.3/getting-started/"
+  - "/docs/0.0/getting-started/"
   - "/docs/getting-started/"
   - "/getting-started/"
 toc: true